johanvelthuis/cura-dremel-3d45-plugin/README.md

 # cura-dremel-3d45-plugin
 This is an open source effort to work with the dremel 3d45 over a network/wifi connection with recent Cura versions.

+ATTENTION PLEASE!!
+THIS PROJECT IS NOT USABLE YET.
+PLEASE WAIT A FEW WEEKS UNTIL THIS NOTICE IS GONE.

 May 2021 - Hello, last year I worked on a private project, so I could use my Dremel 3d45 printer with a more modern slicer than the one that is supplied by the manufacturer.
 I don't want to take all the credit for this plugin.
 I used stuff from numerous websites and other github projects to get this to the current state.